barnex/life/README.md

 A bigger look-up table holding 8 next states per key would use 8GB, so we'll not go there.

+Putting this all together, we execute only a few dozen instructions to find the next state of 16 cells, less than two instructions per cell on average.
+The result is blazing fast, processing about 2 billion cells per second on a single intel core.

 ## cmd/weblife
 Command weblife shows life state in browser.
 E.g.: